SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Experiments

-Our main baselines are built around BERT, variants of which are the most successful approach on GLUE to date.
-Specifically, we use the \textsc{bert-large-cased} variant.\footnote{We use the PyTorch implementation by HuggingFace: \url{https://github.com/huggingface/pytorch-pretrained-BERT}} Following standard practice from \citet{devlin2018bert}, for each task, we use the simplest possible architecture on top of BERT, described in brief below.
+Our main baselines are built around BERT, variants of which are among the most successful approach on GLUE at the time of writing.
+Specifically, we use the \texttt{bert-large-cased} variant.
+Following the practice recommended in \citet{devlin2018bert}, for each task, we use the simplest possible architecture on top of BERT.
+We fine-tune a copy of the pretrained BERT model separately for each task, and leave the development of multi-task learning models to future work.
+For training, we use the procedure specified in \citet{devlin2018bert}: We use Adam \citep{kingma2014adam} with an initial learning rate of $10^{-5}$ and fine-tune for a maximum of 10 epochs.

-For classification tasks with sentence-pair inputs (WiC, RTE, CB), we concatenate the sentences with a \textsc{[sep]} token, feed the fused input to BERT, and use an MLP classifier that sees the representation corresponding to \textsc{[cls]}.
-For COPA and MultiRC, for each answer choice, we similarly concatenate the context with that answer choice and feed the resulting sequence into BERT to produce an answer representation.
+For classification tasks with sentence-pair inputs (BoolQ, CB, RTE, WiC), we concatenate the sentences with a \textsc{[sep]} token, feed the fused input to BERT, and use a logistic regression classifier that sees the representation corresponding to \textsc{[cls]}.
+For WiC, we also concatenate the representation of the marked word.
+For COPA, MultiRC, and ReCoRD, for each answer choice, we similarly concatenate the context with that answer choice and feed the resulting sequence into BERT to produce an answer representation.
 For COPA, we project these representations into a scalar, and take as the answer the choice with the highest associated scalar.
-For MultiRC, because each question can have more than one correct answer, we feed each answer representation into a logistics regression classifier.
-For WSC, which is a a span-based task, we use a model inspired by \citet{tenney2018you}.
+For MultiRC, because each question can have more than one correct answer, we feed each answer representation into a logistic regression classifier.
+For ReCoRD, we also evaluate the probability of each candidate independent of other candidates, and take the most likely candidate as the model's prediction.
+For WSC, which is a span-based task, we use a model inspired by \citet{tenney2018you}.
 Given the BERT representation for each word in the original sentence, we get span representations of the pronoun and noun phrase via a self-attention span-pooling operator \citep{lee2017end}, before feeding it into a logistic regression classifier.

-For training, we use the procedure specified in \citet{devlin2018bert}.
-Specifically, we use Adam \citep{kingma2014adam} with an initial learning rate of $10^{-5}$ and fine-tune for a maximum of 10 epochs.
-We fine-tune a copy of the pretrained BERT model separately for each task, and leave the development of multi-task learning models to future work.
-The results for this model are shown in the BERT row in Table~\ref{tab:benchmark}.